phasorpy/phasorpy/docs/about.rst

 Events
 ------

-The PhasorPy project was, or is about to, be presented at the following events:
+The PhasorPy project was, or is about to be, presented at the following events:

 - | `18th LFD Workshop in Advanced Fluorescence Imaging and Dynamics
     <https://www.lfd.uci.edu/workshop/>`_.